splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-java.rst

 - :ref:`java-requirements`.

-- Note your Splunk Observability Cloud realm and access token.
+- Your Splunk Observability Cloud realm and access token.

    - To get an access token, see :ref:`admin-api-access-tokens`.